°1967, Newport Beach, California

 2001

-CRG, New York City, New York
+CRG, New York, New York

 ICH SUCHE NACH MEINE FRANCES STARKE SEITE, Munich Kunstverein Galerie, Munich, Germany